PEZ/SketchPluginShortcuts/README.md

 The project is based on [zachwill's](https://github.com/zachwill/) template for [Flask based Heroku apps](https://github.com/zachwill/flask_heroku).
 Have a look at that project's`README` for a discussion on how to deactivate and reactibvate the `virtualenv`environment.

 The shortcut information is grabbed from GitHub via the GitHub API.
 You will need a personal GitHub access token.
-[Read here how to create one.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) Then update the `GITHUB_TOKEN` configuration variable with your GitHUB API Token.
+[Read here how to create one.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) Then update the `GITHUB_TOKEN` configuration variable with your GitHub API Token.
 Locally create a `.env` file and add:

     GITHUB_TOKEN=your-token